 3. Modern Plumbing and Sanitary Management

-The drainage pipes were mostly connected and were flushed regularly with the water running off from streams.
+The drainage pipes were connected and were flushed regularly with the water running off from streams.
 Romans also had covered gutter systems and public 'bathrooms' that ensured that the streets stayed clear of human waste.

 4. Using Arches to Build Structures

 While Romans weren’t the ones who actually invented the arch, they did develop the architectural arch to allow them to build bridges, large buildings, and better aqueducts.